mtkmr/SemiModalSample/README.md

 # SemiModalSample

-Scratch different semi modal animations
+Scratch and Playing with a variety of semi modal animations

 # Demo